stanford-rc/www.sherlock.stanford.edu/alphafold.md

     $ mkdir -p $SCRATCH/af_output
     ```

-    The input directory is where you will put the `.json` files containing
+    The input directory is where you will put the `.json` files containing your input sequence.

 2. Write and submit a batch script for running the AlphaFold 3 pipeline.

     Running AlphaFold3 can be broken down into two parts: pipeline and
     inference.
 GPUs are only utilized during inference, so we are going
     to run the pipeline on CPUs.
 You can use the following batch script
     as a template.

+    In order to run the pipline step on a particular sequence, the bash variable
+    `INPUT_JSON` needs to be set to the filename of the input `.json` file
+    you would like to fold, and the `.json` file needs to be placed in the `af_input`
+    directory.
+In the template below the example input file is `fold_input_2PV7.json`.

     ```
     #!/bin/bash